tallamjr/big-bear-demo/README.md

 in practise is for large queries, if you have many cores available, you could be just better off resolving on the CPU and using the streaming API.

-[!
+> [!
 NOTE]
-Further tests would be needed to see if there is an argument for distributed system, i.e. Spark, Daft, Ballista etc if the overhead set up and data movement is manageable.
+> Further tests would be needed to see if there is an argument for distributed
+> system, i.e. [Spark](https://github.com/apache/spark), [Daft](https://github.com/Eventual-Inc/Daft), [Ballista](https://github.com/apache/datafusion-ballista) etc if the overhead set up and data movement
+> is manageable.[^2]

+[^2]: Double side-note.
+Ballista and Daft are written in Rust 🦀 and are columnar first engines

 ### Pure `cuDF`